Reviewed by Dr Seeta Shah, Medical Doctor & Nutritional Therapist, The Green Doctor

 • Any symptoms you experience when you're asleep, such as snoring or neck pain

 It’s not necessarily important to have a pillow, but when lying in bed, your head should be level with your torso to benefit your spine and posture.
-For those of you who suffer from neck ache, a pillow will help to alleviate the pain: the NHS advise a low and firm pillow.
+For those of you who suffer from neck aches, a pillow will help alleviate the pain: the NHS advises a low, firm pillow.

 Is sleeping without a pillow good for stomach sleepers?